-Request Board approval of dates for a Budget Workshop on May 13, 2019, approval of the Proposed Budget at the June 7, 2019 regular meeting and a Public Hearing to adopt the Final Budget at the September 6, 2019 regular meeting.
+Request Board approval of dates for the Proposed Budget at the June 13, 2019 regular meeting and a Public Hearing to adopt the Final Budget at the September 12, 2019 regular meeting.

-- 5. Operating Policies and Procedures - 6.
-Architectural Review Manual
+5. Architectural Review Manual

 Proposed revisions to the Architectural Review Manual (Manual).